kyliepace/eleventy-blog/src/posts/next-steps.md

       .getFilteredByTag("posts");
 ```

-Extend this line to sort the posts using the `date` property in the front matter:
+Alter this line to sort the posts using the `date` property in the front matter (find the comment that includes `EDIT HERE`):

 ```
 const coll = collection